← Back to blog

-Back door repair for sticking in Palos Hills IL: Door and Window Repair Guide
+Back door repair for sticking in Palos Hills IL

 Want a quick repair price?

-Text photos of the loose outlet, cover plate, and surrounding floor.
+Text photos of the back door, sticking, and the door face, edge, frame, hinge side, and latch side.
 We can usually give a practical starting estimate before scheduling.

 Request a repair price